 Many years later, in 1802, William Hyde Wollaston repeated Newton’s experiment, but looked at a colored spectrum of sunlight using a magnifying glass.
-He saw more than the colors of the rainbow: he saw seven dark lines in the rainbow of colors where the color had disappeared.
+He saw more than the colors of the rainbow: he saw seven dark lines within the colors.

 In 1812, Josef Fraunhofer looked at a greatly magnified spectrum of colors from sunlight and saw over 500 of these dark lines.
 (We now know there are more than 3000 lines.)